ldavis9000aws/myportfolio/README.md

-# myportfolio
+#Portfolio for Lawrence Davis

-This is my professional portfolio
+This is my professional portfolio which uses AWS and ReactJS.